erikbozic/mlm/README.md

  - `:f {filterString}` issue this command to start filtering log messages on all listeners using the provided filter string
  - `:p` issue this command to pause all listeners
  - `:u` issue  this command to unpause all listeners

+## Development
+To get started you can setup mesos on you machine easily with the docker image: [mesos/mesos-mini](https://hub.docker.com/r/mesos/mesos-mini/).
+`docker run --rm --privileged -p 5050:5050 -p 5051:5051 -p 8080:8080 mesos/mesos-mini`

+Deploy an application through marathon and you're good to Go!

+ - CLI code lives in the `/cmd/monitor` directory
+ - library code lives in the `/pkg/monitor` directory